yuhuazel/minecloud/README.md

    - Go to **APIs & Services > OAuth consent screen**.
    - Choose **External** user type and click **Create**.
    - Fill in the required fields (App name, user support email, developer contact).
-   - On the **Scopes** page, you can skip adding any scopes – MineCloud uses only the Drive API, which is automatically granted by the OAuth flow.
-Click **Save and Continue**.
    - On the **Test users** page, add **your own email address** (the admin account).
 Click **Save and Continue**.
    - After saving, go back to the OAuth consent screen and click **Publish App** under **Publishing status**.
 This moves the app to "In production".
-End users will see an unverified app warning, but can proceed without any manual email additions.
+End users will see an unverified app warning, but can proceed without any manual email additions by the admin in google cloud console.

 4. **Create OAuth 2.0 Client ID**
    - Go to **APIs & Services > Credentials**.